nickmoline/nickmoline.github.io/_posts/2013-11-01-moviepass-insults-screws-customers.md

 author: nickmoline
 layout: post
 guid: https://www.nick.pro/?p=982
-excerpt: MoviePass has introduced changes to their service that screws over their customers, they call it a "feature"
+excerpt: MoviePass has introduced changes to their service that screws over their customers, they call it a &quot;feature&quot;
 permalink: /2013/11/01/moviepass-insults-screws-customers/
 dsq_thread_id: 1928818529
-cover: /wp-content/uploads/sites/4/2013/11/Region-capture-12.png
 categories:
     - Tech
 tags:
     - MoviePass
+    - Bad Customer Service
 ---
 For Many months now I&#8217;ve been recommending MoviePass to everyone I talk to who likes movies.
 It always had several restrictions that made it hard to justify: